 The information about Security data for USM should be stored in a file called usm.conf, which must be present if the agent is configured for SNMPv3.

-The corresponding table is usmUserTable in the SNMP-USER-BASED-SM-MIB.
+The corresponding table is usmUserTable in the SNMP-USER-BASED-SM-MIB (adjusted according to SNMP-USM-HMAC-SHA2-MIB).

 {EngineID, UserName, SecName, Clone, AuthP, AuthKeyC, OwnAuthKeyC, PrivP, PrivKeyC, OwnPrivKeyC, Public, AuthKey, PrivKey}.